siddheshkakade/Cloud-Computing-Concepts/README.md

 All this is challenging to scale when demand spikes or business grows.
 You run the risk of running out of capacity or overbuilding and paying for infrastructure that you never use.
 These challenges are why IaaS use is steadily growing.
 Learn more about Google Cloud IaaS products and solutions.

-IaaS defined
+IaaS defined:

 Infrastructure as a service also known as IaaS is the on-demand availability of highly scalable computing resources as services over the internet.
 It eliminates the need for enterprises to procure, configure, or manage infrastructure themselves, and they only pay for what they use.

+IaaS explained:

-IaaS explained: How does it work?
+How does it work?
 IaaS in cloud computing is when you rent access to cloud infrastructure resources as individual services from a cloud service provider (CSP), including servers, virtual machines, networking resources, and storage.
 IaaS helps eliminate much of the complexity and costs associated with building and maintaining physical infrastructure in an on-premises data center.

 The CSP is responsible for managing and maintaining the infrastructure, so you can concentrate on installing, configuring, and managing software and keeping your data secure.
 IaaS providers also offer additional services, such as detailed billing management, logging, monitoring, storage resiliency, and security.